-The WebAIM checklist offers a short and crisp summary of what you need to implement, while also associating to the underlying WCAG specifications if you need an elaborated definition.
+The WebAIM checklist offers a short and crisp summary of what you need to implement while also associating with the underlying WCAG specifications if you need an elaborated definition.

 With this tool in hand, the developers can chart a direction for the accessibility work and be confident that, as long as the project meets the outlined criteria, your users should have a positive experience reaching your content.

 What kinds of Impairments do Users Have?

 A lot of modern web techniques are still not equipped enough to create sites which don’t operate properly with the tools used by blind people to access the web.
 However, there is more to accessibility than just vision impairments.
 There are four large buckets of impairments, such as visual, motor, hearing, and cognitive.